 At the beginning of the sixteenth century, the Montgomery Castle was in bad condition, but in 1534 Rowland Lee, Bishop of Coventry and Lichfield, made it one of the key administrative centers and began modernizing internal buildings, and in the early seventeenth century, Sir Edward Herbert began building a timber manor in the area of outer ward.
 The location of the castle on the sidelines of the English Civil War, meant that it did not take part in the fighting during the first few years of the war.
 However, after the critical defeat of the royalists at the Battle of Marston Moor in 1644, parliamentary forces began their offensive at the Welsh border.
 The then owner, Lord Herbert, surrendered the castle to the news of the approach of the opponents.
 The loss of Montgomery limited the royalist movements in Central Wales, so their large army was gathered to take back the stronghold and the town.
 Likewise, Parliament did not want to lose an important point, and two armies met in the Battle of Montgomery on September 18, 1644.
 As a result, the royal forces were defeated.
 Sir Edward Herbert died in 1648, and as his heir was an active royalist, the castle was demolished by order of Parliament to prevent its future military use.

-The middle ward, originally defended by a wooden palisade, received stone fortifications slightly later than the upper ward, in the years 1251-1253.
+The middle ward with dimensions in the plan 60 x 37 meters, originally defended by a wooden palisade, received stone fortifications slightly later than the upper ward, in the years 1251-1253.
+This wall was about 2 meters thick at the base.
 The entrance to its courtyard was on the south side and was preceded by a 13.7 meter wide and 6.7 meter deep ditch.
 Due to the large width of the ditch, the bridge was mounted on a stone platform, behind which there was a raised part of the bridge.
-The main defensive role was played by a two-tower gatehouse with a centrally located passage, similar to the one from the upper castle, but slightly smaller.
+The main defensive role was played by a two-tower gatehouse (each tower was about 7 meters in diameter) with a centrally located passage, similar to the one from the upper castle, but slightly smaller.
 The middle ward from the east was defended by a wall equipped with small semi-circular turrets protruding in front of its face with finials in the form of wooden platforms.
 Two towers were built in the mid-thirteenth century, the third one on the south, not bonded to the wall, was added in the fourteenth century.
 Older towers protected the postern gate, pierced in the wall protecting access to the ditch separating the middle ward from the upper ward, and an additional fourth turret in the south-east corner flanked the entrance gate.
 From the south and west, the defense of the middle ward was provided by a simple defensive wall, probably topped with battlement and wall-walk for defenders.
 The internal buildings were probably attached to the perimeter walls and consisted of economic and auxiliary houses for servants and the garrison.
 In the Middle Ages it probably had a wooden or half-timbered structure on a stone foundation.
 In the 16th century they were replaced by new quarters with a latrine on the north-west side.
 Near the eastern curtain was a 14th-century building intended for drying grain after harvest.
 The fire was kindled at the base of its chimney, and the warmth heated the grain on the upper platform.

 The outer ward was located the lowest of the three parts of the stronghold, on the southern part of the ridge.
 Its fortifications were mostly of wood and earth, with the extreme southern end taking the form similar to a horseshoe redoubt, and in the middle of a spacious courtyard, on a slight elevation of the land, an independent, closed defensive work was probably built.
 The eastern part of the fortifications, probably transformed into a stone wall over time, was connected with the south-eastern part of the middle ward, while the western part ran to the north, covering both the middle and upper ward.